azpeteryang/azpeteryang.github.io/res.md

   * Ran MapReduce jobs on AWS EMR and analyzed output data on Jupyter Notebook with Pandas Library

+* Machine Learning Engineer Internship
+ * Developed a neural machine translation system based on neural network architecture Transformer.
+ * Collected and preprocessed training data by Truecasing, Tokenization, and Normalization.
+ * Improved translation system performance by 4.5 BLEU score through Fine-tuning, Back-translation, Model Ensembling, and Reranking.
+ * Used Postman to do API testing, prepared analysis report by drawing comparisons between competing products such as Google Translate, Youdao Translate.
+ * Applied the system into commercial use, added an internal instant messaging app with live translation function.

   # Product Manager